TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 After you click “Continue to console”, your Firebase project will now be set up for use with a Website.

+The initial set up of FireBase is complete, although we will need to return to FireBase later in this Installation guide.

 ## 5. Deploying the Website
 The next part of the set-up process is to have the game website running on your own computer.
 For this step we will need to use Visual Studio Code, NodeJS, npm, and the Firebase Project that we have set up.